-Believe it or not, walking is actually good for the knees – even knees that are not in the best of shape.
+Believe it or not, walking is actually good for the knees, but it’s still critically important to keep your knees injury and pain-free if you want to reach your step goals.
 Your knee joint is composed of bone and cartilage which relies on joint fluid for nutrition.
 Guess what?
 Knee movement ensures that your knees get the joint fluid needed to stay healthy.
 That’s another reason to get off the couch and get moving.
-Preventing knee injuries and strengthening your knees is key to getting more steps!

 Here are 8 Tips to Help Keep Your Knees Pain-Free

-Do not run up and down stairs unless you are in great shape.
+Do not run (or walk quickly) up and down stairs unless you are in great shape and you have healthy knees.
 Doing so puts serious stress on your kneecaps.
-If you weigh 150 pounds, running up the steps can put as much at 600 pounds of pressure on your knees.
+If you weigh 150 pounds, running up steps can put as much at 600 pounds of pressure on your knees.
+Stick to exercises that have lower impact on your knees (like walking on level ground), at least until you’re able to get more active and your knees feel a bit better.

 Building leg muscle strength and developing proper alignment from your hips to your feet can help to reduce patellofemoral pain syndrome (a common cause of knee pain).
 Doctors or chiropractors can help with proper alignment while simple exercises, such as lunges, can help build muscle strength.